skibek/Charts/docs/RekrutacjaPytaniaWithURL.md

 CascadeType.REMOVE : cascade type remove removes all related entities association with this setting when the owning entity is deleted.
 CascadeType.DETACH : cascade type detach detaches all related entities if a “manual detach” occurs.
 CascadeType.ALL : cascade type all is shorthand for all of the above cascade operations.

+Cache:
+- first-level cache is the Session cache and is a mandatory cache through which all requests must pass.
+ The Session object keeps an object under its own power before committing it to the database.
+- Second level cache is an optional cache and first-level cache will always be consulted before any attempt is made to locate an object in the second-level cache.
+ The second level cache can be configured on a per-class and per-collection basis and mainly responsible for caching objects across sessions.

+Interceptors:
+findDirty() - this method is be called when the flush() method is called on a Session object. instantiate() - This method is called when a persisted class is instantiated. isUnsaved() - this method is called when an object is passed to the saveOrUpdate() method Delete() - This method is called before an object is deleted. onFlushDirty() - This method is called when Hibernate detects that an object is dirty (i.e. have been changed) during a flush i.e. update operation. onLoad() - This method is called before an object is initialized. onSave() - This method is called before an object is saved. postFlush() - This method is called after a flush has occurred and an object has been updated in memory. preFlush() - This method is called before a flush.

 ```

 ## Spring <a name="Spring"></a>